JonoCX/literature-review-tool/README.md

 [![Build Status](https://travis-ci.org/JonoCX/literature-review-tool.svg?branch=master)](https://travis-ci.org/JonoCX/literature-review-tool)

 There is an expectation that your CSV file will contain the following information about each paper; title, authors, year, abstract, and keywords.
-All named in in the same case.
+These need to be headers in the exported csv file and all named in the same case.

 ## Installation